The Kitchen Project | History Project | Onlline Food History Course | About Us

 corned beef and cabbage is not very Irish, but corned beef is.
 The area of Cork, Ireland was a great producer of Corned Beef in the 1600’s until 1825.
 It was their chief export and sent all over the world, mostly in cans.
 The British army sustained on cans of Cork’s corned beef during the Napoleonic wars.

-First There was Salted Beef
+Before Corned Beef there was Salted Beef

 The practice of salting meat goes back probably to ancient times in cold areas when they found that meat didn't spoil if it made contact with enough salt.

-Origin of the Word "Corn"
+Origin of the Word "Corned"

-salt look like a wheat or oat kernel size it became known as a corn of salt.
+The term Corned is modified from an Old Germanic (P.Gmc) Word Kurnam which meant small seed of anything.
+Since a kernel of rock salt look like a wheat or oat kernel size it became known as a corn of salt.

-Even the word Kernel comes from this word Kurnam. or Kurnilo which meant
+Even the word Kernel comes from this word Kurnam. or Kurnilo which meant the root of the seed.

-The Mention of “Corned Beef”
+The First Mention of “Corned Beef”

 goes back to an English Book by Richard Burton in 1621, Anatomy of Melancholy...Beef ..corned young of an ox.